 12 Unique Features and Elements of Brick Architecture

 From ancient times in the 1st century, Romans used bricks to construct nearly every type of building.
-Since then, prominent architects have adopted their proportions, techniques, and the bricks are used extensively for the residential building in their design.
+Since then, prominent architects have adopted their proportions and techniques, and they used extensively the bricks for the residential building in their designs.
 They have articulated the brick facades with distinct patterns, bonds, and other features to enhance the aesthetics.

 Why brick is compatible with facades?

 - Each brick can be laid differently to achieve the desired pattern.

 - Color and texture variations for each unit.